This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Public Interest Disclosure (Whistle-blower) Program

-(25) The University Public Interest Disclosures Policy outlines how to make a PID.
-The Public Interest Disclosure Act provides formal legal protection against any reprisals for correctly reported disclosures.
+(27) The University Public Interest Disclosures Policy outlines how to make a PID.
+The Public Interest Disclosures Act 2022 provides formal legal protection against any reprisals for disclosures reported.

 Reporting of Actual or Suspected Fraud and Corruption Incidents

-(28) Managers who have received a report of actual or suspected fraudulent or corrupt conduct must report the matter to Legal & Compliance in a timely manner.
+(30) Managers and Public Interest Disclosure Officers who have received a report of actual or suspected fraudulent or corrupt conduct are to report the matter to the General Counsel in a timely manner.

-(29) Staff may have legitimate concerns about reporting to an immediate manager or another manager, even where the matter does not involve the manager.
-In these cases, reports may be made to the General Counsel, Legal & Compliance (who is also the designated Public Interest Disclosures Coordinator).
+(31) Staff may have legitimate concerns about reporting to an immediate manager or another manager In these cases, reports may be made to the General Counsel (who is also the designated Public Interest Disclosures Coordinator).
 Alternatively, reports can be made directly to:

 - the designated Public Interest Disclosures Officers (see Public Interest Disclosure Policy);